Deep Dive: Single-boiler, double-boiler & dual-boiler machines – How the heating system affects your espresso

 The Dual Boiler

 This is the question that is often overlooked.
 The heating system determines how the machine generates and maintains its temperature.
-But the brew group is the part that comes into direct contact with the coffee and transfers the temperature to the puck.
+But the group head is the part that comes into direct contact with the coffee and transfers the temperature to the puck.

 Which system suits you?